RamseyNjire/tic-tac-toe/README.md

  - Clone this repository into your local machine

- - Run the main file by typing this in your command line:
+ - Run the main file by  navigating to whatever directory you cloned the repo into and typing the following in your command line:

      ` cd tic-tac-toe `

      ` bin/main `

+- An interesting thing to note here is that, since the main file is an executable, you should be able to run it, even if you're not in the tic-tac-toe folder.
+All you have to do is type the command `main` on the command line and the game should run.
+However, seeing as different environments can be unpredictable, if that doesn't work then the above steps are the surest to get the game running.

 ## Validators
-- Rubocop
+- Rubocop via Github Actions
-- Stickler

 ## Authors